MCP HubMCP Hub

 Features

-• Read and search notes
+• Read and search notes in your vault

-• Create, edit, move, and delete notes
+• Move and delete notes

 • Manage tags (add, remove, rename)